mitmelon/gurftron/README.md

    - Click "Save"

 This enables the extension to submit threats and votes to the smart contract through your server.

+#### E. Enter src/starknet.js

+If you deployed your own contract:

+1. Open the extension's `starknet.js`
+2. Update the contract address to your deployed address and rpc
+3. Save and rebuild the extension

 ---